 The summarised consolidated financial statements have been derived from the audited consolidated financial statements.
 The summarised consolidated financial statements for the year ended 30 June 2021 have been audited by our external auditor, Deloitte & Touche, who has expressed an unmodified opinion thereon.
 The auditor also expressed an unmodified opinion on the consolidated financial statements, which included key audit matters, from which these summarised consolidated financial statements were derived.
 A copy of the auditor's report on the summarised consolidated financial statements and of the auditor's report on the consolidated financial statements are available for inspection at the Company's registered office, together with the financial statements identified in the respective auditor's report.
 The auditor's report does not necessarily report on all the information contained in this announcement.
-Shareholders are therefore advised that in order to obtain a full understanding of the nature of the auditor's engagement, they should obtain a copy of that report together with the accompanying financial information from the Company's registered office.
-Any forward looking statements have not been reviewed or reported on by the Company's external auditor.
+Shareholders are therefore advised that in order to obtain a full understanding of the nature of the auditor's report does not necessarily report together with the accompanying financial information from the Company's registered office.
+Any forward looking statements have not been reviewed or reported on by the Company's registered auditor.